Corporate Governance

 Principle 6: The Board has a formal and transparent procedure for developing policies on director and executive remuneration, and for fixing the remuneration packages of individual directors and key management personnel.
 No director is involved in deciding his or her own remuneration.

-As at the date of this Annual Report, the members of the Remuneration Committee (“RC”) are as follows :
+As at the date of this Annual Report, the members of the RC are as follows:

 All the RC members including its Chairman are Independent Directors.
 The RC is responsible for:

-3. considering all aspects of remuneration, including but not limited to Directors’ fees, salaries, allowances, bonuses, options, share-based incentives and awards, and benefi ts-in-kind; and
+- considering all aspects of remuneration, including but not limited to Directors’ fees, salaries, allowances, bonuses, options, share-based incentives and awards, and benefits-in-kind; and

 The RC can access to expert advice in the field of Executive compensation outside the Company, as and when required.
 Such expenses are to be borne by the Company.

-The Board has not engaged any external remuneration consultant to advice on the remuneration matters in FY2023.
+The Board has not engaged any external remuneration consultant to advice on the remuneration matters in FY2024.